 Full-time and Part-time Divisions

 In their first year, full-time students take a total of 30 credits.
 After the first year, full-time students normally take 12 to 16 credit hours per semester and complete their degree requirements in three years.
-In accordance with American Bar Association standards, full-time students are not permitted to work more than 20 hours per week and are discouraged from seeking employment during their first year.
+In accordance with Law School policy, full-time students are not permitted to work more than 20 hours per week and are discouraged from seeking employment during their first year.
 Students who find it necessary to work more than 20 hours per week must enroll in either the part-time day or evening division.

 Part-time students take a total of 22 credits in their first year.
 After the first year, part-time students normally take 8 to 11 credit hours per semester and complete their degree requirements in four years, including one summer session.
 The majority of part-time students are enrolled in the evening division.
 Part-time evening division classes are scheduled Monday through Thursday from 6:00 PM to 9:25 PM; however, evening students do not attend all of those hours every night.

 Chicago-Kent's evening J.D. program is geared toward working professionals seeking a highly selective, competitive course of part-time study.
 First-year evening students have the option of following a traditional four nights per week schedule during the academic year, or may opt to take advantage of the summer sessions before and after the first year to ease the transition to law school and reduce the course load to three nights per week during the first academic year.